3-hydroxyisobutyrate dehydrogenase

-Thus, the two substrates of this enzyme are 3-hydroxy-2-methylpropanoate and NAD^{+}, whereas its 3 products are 2-methyl-3-oxopropanoate, NADH, and H^{+}.
+The two substrates of this enzyme are 3-hydroxyisobutyric acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are methylmalonic acid semialdehyde, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 3-hydroxy-2-methylpropanoate:NAD^{+} oxidoreductase.
 This enzyme participates in valine, leucine and isoleucine degradation.

 Function

 3-hydroxyisobutyrate dehydrogenase is a tetrameric mitochondrial enzyme that catalyzes the NAD^{+}-dependent, reversible oxidation of 3-hydroxyisobutyrate, an intermediate of valine catabolism, to methylmalonate semialdehyde.